MACS40700/course_site/content/faq/asking-questions/index.md

 ## Introduce the problem with an informative title

 * Bad title: "I need help!"
-* Good title: "Getting a 'file not found error' when importing scotus.csv"
+* Good title: "Getting a 'file not found error' when importing datafile.csv"

 Be specific with your title.
 It should be brief, but also informative so that when others are looking at it (and they have a similar error and/or solution), they can easily find it.